Last Updated on March 21, 2021 by Julia Wilson

 Scratching (also known as stropping) is a normal behaviour in cats.
 Unfortunately, some cats can cause countless headaches for their owners by scratching household furnishings, which leads to damage and great expense.
-Scratching of furniture is a leading cause of cats being surrendered to shelters.
-Providing a cat tree for your cat to use will greatly reduce the chances of household furniture being used.
+Scratching furniture is a leading cause of cats being surrendered to shelters.
+Providing a cat tree will greatly reduce the chances of the cat using household furniture.

 Large cat trees offer more than just the opportunity for your cat to scratch.
 With tunnels, perches and even attachments that will keep your cat entertained for hours.
 Tall ones can be placed close to windows, providing a spot for your cat to laze in the sun and watch the world go by.
 This is especially important for indoor-only cats.
 Larger cat trees can also provide your cat(s) with hours of fun playing on and around.

 What is the difference between a cat tree and a cat scratching post?